Are You Being Cheap With Yourself?

 I’m telling you this “tale of the tissues” because many of us are being cheap with ourselves in some form or fashion.
 There is something we want that will add real value to our lives but we don’t allow ourselves to have it even though we can afford it!

-When I’m coaching my clients, we focus on expanding income and redirecting spending to what’s most important to them.
-We don’t spend much time talking about couponing, discount shopping, and cutting expenses to the bone.
+When I’m coaching my clients, we focus on optimizing their income and redirecting spending to what’s most important to them.
+We spend almost zero time talking about couponing, discount shopping, and cutting expenses to the bone.

 That’s no way to live and most of my clients aren’t in a position that they need to.

 The other danger of Discounter’s Disease is that it can infect your business.
 I know, because it happened to me.
 For many years, I undercharged for my services.
 I constantly discounted my courses and programs.
 I undervalued myself.

 That finally stopped when I realized I had emotional baggage around feeling worthy of being paid FULL PRICE.
 I dug up the root of that money trigger, healed it, and moved on.

 This means I’m not discounting my programs and courses any longer.
 I know the richness they contain and the results people get.
 They don’t need to be on sale for people to buy them!
 My courses are an amazing deal at full price.

 If I run a promotion, it will be because I’m ADDING in a special bonus (like 1:1 time with me), not because I’m lowering the price.
 Let me tell you, it feels good to own my worth and feel 100% comfortable with my pricing.